Lab-Grown Chicken Company Bets the Farm on Alt Protein

 So we weren’t quite sure what to make of the company that made headlines at the end of last year for getting regulatory approval in Singapore to sell the world’s first commercial chicken – San Francisco-based Eat Just.
 We were even more surprised to learn that the company, founded 10 years ago, has raised $220 million in disclosed funding over a dozen rounds.
 How did we miss this juggernaut, valued at more than $1 billion?
 And then it dawned on us: Eat Just is just Hampton Creek rebranded, if not reinvented.

-Update 05/19/2021: Eat Just has raised $170 million to scale its cell-based meat subsidiary, Good Meat.
+Update 09/20/2021: Eat Just has raised $97 million to build the massive bioreactors needed to scale output.
 This brings the company’s total funding to $440 million to date.

 While it’s tempting to dredge up all of the controversy that has followed Hampton Creek over the years – the battles with Big Egg, the buyback scandal of its plant-based mayo, and accusations of shoddy science by former employees – we’ll just leave it that the company has, at times, been called the Theranos of Mayonnaise.
 Theranos is the blood-testing startup that bled investors dry, with founder and turtleneck sweater mannequin Elizabeth Holmes awaiting trial.
 It’s hard to say how Hampton Creek/Eat Just investors feel about all of this, as the company attracted some top-tier venture capital firms in its early days, including Khosla Ventures, Horizons Ventures, and Founders Fund.
 Khosla Ventures was on board from Seed to Series C in 2014 before becoming notably absent after the mayo hit the fan starting in 2015.
 King of ESG investing, Bill Gates, was also among the company’s early cheerleaders.